 The Ackerman Fellowship is dedicated to preserving and honoring the memory of the Honorable Harold A. Ackerman, promoting the values he held dear – integrity, loyalty, service, and education – and providing financial support for students who would otherwise be interning in Federal Judicial Chambers with no compensation.

 This Fellowship was established through the generosity of the friends, family, and former judicial clerks of Judge Ackerman.
 Funding is available for one Seton Hall Law student annually who has accepted a qualifying, Judicial Internship with a United States District Judge for the District of New Jersey.

 The Fellowship is posted and applications are accepted annually during the spring semester.
-Based upon the written application materials, finalists will be selected for interviews by the Ackerman Fellowship Committee, which consists of representatives of the Law School, Judge Ackerman’s family, and his former law clerks.
+Based upon the written application materials, finalists will be selected for interviews by the Ackerman Fellowship Committee, which consists of a former Ackerman Fellow, Judge Ackerman’s family, and his former law clerks.

 The Fellowship application is posted and accepted though Simplicity.
 Please contact the Office of Career Services at email@example.com or 973-642-8746 with any questions about the Fellowship or the application process.